 Built-in Interceptors

 Connectum provides 8 production-ready interceptors via createDefaultInterceptors().
-They form a fixed chain that covers error handling, resilience, validation, and serialization.
+They form a fixed-order chain that covers error handling, resilience, validation, and serialization.

 The Default Chain